chrisrraP/configure-ad/README.md

 <img src="https://github.com/chrisrraP/configure-ad/blob/main/Generate%20Random%20Users.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Logged back into the client machine with the admin user login and allowed domain users access to remote desktop via system properties.
-I then log out and log into the domain as the admin user.
-Using powershell as an administrator allows me to run a script that generates random users to the OU within Active Directory.
+Log out and log into the domain as the admin user.
+Using powershell as an administrator allows you to run a script that generates random users to the OU within Active Directory.
+You can also manually create more users.
 </p>
 <br />